 Any leftover ham will do and although I prefer the flavor of a good spiral ham, chopped deli ham works also.
 I sear the ham, so it gets a little crispy like bacon.
 Some people will add bacon or pancetta to their recipe.
 You could get really ambitious and make the stock with a pork ham bone if you have one leftover.

 This is a recipe that reminds me of my childhood because we ate it a lot.
 It is filling, comforting and inexpensive to make.
 It sounds like the perfect meal, right?

-Can you make this Pasta Fazol in advance?
+Can you make Pasta Fazol in advance?

 This recipe, like many soup recipes, is great to make in advance.
 I prefer to make it the day before because it gets more flavorful the next day.
 I like to boil the pasta separately and add it right before serving.
 This keeps the pasta al dente instead of mushy.